ashutoshmjain/gita/src/practiceAndSkills.md

 Furthermore, this incredible processing power is seamlessly integrated with our "action organs."
 Our hands alone are connected to 200,000 neurons, translating to nearly one and a half billion synapses.
 The famous "Homunculus Man" illustration, which depicts the human body in proportion to the cortical area dedicated to its parts, shows our hands as enormous, highlighting their importance in our interaction with the world.

 We are a complete package: a system designed for data collection, optimization, and testing through a continuous feedback loop.
-We are fundamentally built to explore our reality, which gives us two primary goals: first, to survive and perpetuate our genes, and second, to immerse ourselves in and understand the reality we inhabit. `Karma Yoga` is the method to leverage this sophisticated apparatus for that second, deeper goal.
+We are fundamentally built to explore our reality.
+This begs a question - what exactly is our reality?
+Is it the entire cosmos - the expanse of the observable or a tiny sliver that we may influence with our actions?
+Albeit, not to change that tiny box, but to learn from it!

 ### The Mechanism of Mastery: `Yazna` and Sleep

 How do we train this biological beast?
 The process involves two key components: the ritual of action (`Yazna`) and the consolidation that happens during sleep.

 When we repeatedly perform a set of actions—our `Yazna`—we are feeding our brain training data.
 Modern science has shown that during the REM stage of sleep, our brain gets to work.
-With the senses and motor controls temporarily offline, the mind rehearses the day's activities, running millions of simulations and tweaks to find the most efficient neural pathways.
+With the senses and motor controls temporarily offline, the mind rehearses past day's activities, running millions of simulations and tweaks to find the most efficient neural pathways.
 This is why, when we wake up, tasks often feel simpler, and we are better prepared.
 Each cycle of `Yazna` and sleep refines our abilities, making us more perfect with each iteration.

-Evolution has prioritized REM sleep, even though it makes us vulnerable, underscoring its critical importance for learning.
+Evolution has prioritized REM sleep, even though it makes us vulnerable - a potential pray for predators.
+And arguably less productive.
+But it is a matter of definitions.
+How do we define productivity - with the work we perform in the physical world or the training we impart to our brains?
+How much work we get done may be important for survival but learning is the very purpose.
 This is our evolutionary advantage.

-When we focus on a specific problem set, the mind trains itself efficiently.
-However, if we feed it desires for specific outcomes, we divert its immense power to a simple, probabilistic calculation.
+When we act on a specific problem set, with actions as our goal, the mind trains itself efficiently.
+However, if we make it brood over desires for specific outcomes, we divert its immense power to a simple, probabilistic computation.
 It tries to predict the chances of success, which, in a complex world, often results in a 50/50 guess.
 This uncertainty creates doubt, or `Sanshya`.

-By providing our mind with the clean data of action, it becomes a self-learning supercomputer.
-By asking it the wrong questions about outcomes, we create a mess of doubt that often requires sedatives to quiet.
-In our modern world, filled with distractions, `Karma Yoga` offers a proven path forward.
+By providing our mind with the clean data - that of actions; it becomes a self-learning supercomputer.
+By asking it the wrong questions - those about outcomes, we create a mess of doubt that often requires sedatives to quiet.
+In our modern world, filled with distractions, `Karma Yoga` thus offers a proven path forward.
+A doubtless mind sleeps well!

 ### The Uniqueness of Skill

-The result of this process is skill—a marriage of intelligence and knowledge.
+The result of this iterative process - actions and sleep -  is called a skill.
+It is a marriage of intelligence and knowledge.
 Intelligence gathers the training data, and knowledge is the optimized routine our neural engine produces.
-This knowledge is deeply personal and cannot be fully communicated.
+The knowledge is deeply personal and cannot be communicated.
 Fire cannot burn it, and air cannot dry it, for it exists beyond the manifested realm.

 This is why a skill is uniquely yours.
 You can write down the steps to swim, but you cannot transfer the embodied understanding of how *you* swim.
 That knowledge is decrypted from your personal copy of the universal consciousness, the `Bramha`.
 We each hold a small, unique piece of the whole.
-By mastering even one skill, we bring something to the "potluck party" of collective knowledge, granting us access to the entire feast.
+By mastering even one tiny skill, we bring something to the "potluck party" of collective knowledge, granting us access to the entire evolutionary feast.
 The process of mastering the skill is ultimately more important than the skill itself.
 As Krishna advises:

 > *"Nityam Yazne Pratishtitam"*
 >